votommy/uxtommy/README.md

-# uxtommy
+# Hello World!

-This website will be for non-professional uses, such as sharing my art, movie reviews, and blog posts.
+This is the placeholder webpage for uxtommy.com
-For my professional site, visit my [Portfolio Website](https://github.com/votommy/portfolio-website).
+Once the website is ready to view, this branch will be deleted, and 'main' will inherit the domain name.